Shamilkv34/book/nostarch/chapter03.md

 ## Variables and Mutability

-As mentioned in “Storing Values with Variables” on page XX, by default, variables are immutable.
+As mentioned in “Storing Values with Variables” on page 16, by default, variables are immutable.
 This is one of many nudges Rust gives you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.
 However, you still have the option to make your variables mutable.